Shark attacks and whale migration in Western Australia

 Records indicate there were five fatal shark attacks in WA from 1896 to 1925.
 Modern hunting techniques were wiping out humpback populations in following years and there were just three fatal shark attacks from 1925 to 1995.

 By the 1960s there were less than 600 adult humpbacks off the WA coast.
 Since their slaughter was banned in 1963, numbers have rebounded by about 10% per year with some studies suggesting population growth close to 12%.
-Since 1995 there have been 16 fatal attacks with one blamed on tiger sharks, two unknown species and the rest great whites.
+Since 1995 there have been 19 fatal attacks on swimmers, divers and surfers, with one blamed on tiger sharks, two unknown species and the rest great whites.

 The whales disappeared and the sharks disappeared.
 The whales returned, the sharks returned, and this time they've found a lot more humans swimming nearby.